-The best Oscar winners on Amazon Prime Instant Video
+The best Oscar winners on Amazon Prime Video

-It’s always tough to work out which subscription VOD service is better: Netflix UK, Amazon Prime or NOW TV?
+It’s always tough to work out which subscription VOD service is better: Netflix UK, Amazon Prime or NOW?
 One way to judge it is to look at how many award winners are on each.
-So, while we prepare to watch the 2016 Oscars online tonight, we rummage through the streaming line-up to see which Academy Award victors are available to watch.
+So, while we prepare to watch the 2018 Oscars online, we rummage through the streaming line-up to see which Academy Award victors are available to watch.

 The Hurt Locker – Best Picture (2010)